mac-comp240/activities_1-data/3-operators-masking/README.md

 <td></td> </tr> <tr> <td>0x66</td> <td></td> <td></td> <td></td> <td></td>
 <td></td> <td></td> <td></td> </tr> </table>

-Not how we use the functions in binary_convert.h/c in the shifts.c code to print out the binary representation of unsigned char values and char values.
-Convince yourself that you understand the bit patterns of each.
-Then shift each one and use your function to print out the result (hint: do right shift by 2 as the problem suggests, then try other shifts if you wish).
-Note that the behavior of the shifting done is different for the signed value than for the unsigned value.
+This example is not as much as test as it is an observation of how shifting works.
+However, as in the previous example, you could use asserts to test if you understand what the result from a shift should be.

-## Work smart
+### Work smart

 You probably are considering a lot of cutting and pasting of code for each of the examples that you chose to try.
 Instead, develop a function that can take in x and y and essentially does what the first example code does.
-Then use a call to that function as a test.
+Then call that function.
 You will need to add a function declaration at the top of your file for your new function.

-## Update all parts of the Makefile!

-Make sure to add the shifts program from shifts.c to your Makefile, including in all: so that `make all`  or `make` will work.
-Also add the shifts program in the rm -f line of the clean: target directive, so that `make clean` will remove the shifts program as well as the bit_logical program.

-Eventually this makefile should work for all the different programs you are making for each part of this activity.

-## Work smarter
+### Work smarter

-Improve your print function to have it take in 2 more parameters: how much to shift the unsigned value left and how much to shift the signed values right.
+Improve your helper function to have it take in 2 more parameters: how much to shift left and how much to shift right.

-# Problem 3: Masking of bits
+# 3: Masking of bits

 Now let's try working with masks, which are bit patterns, typically of a series of ones followed by a series of zeros, or vise versa, or all ones and all zeroes.

-## The problem:
+## Problem Definition

-Given an unsigned int x and an unsigned int y, determine the C expression that:

-Will yield an unsigned int consisting of the least significant byte of x and the remaining bytes of y.
+Given an unsigned int x and an unsigned int y, determine the C expression that will yield an unsigned int consisting of the least significant byte of x and the remaining bytes of y.

-Use this expression in a function and test it with several different inputs of x and y.
+Write a function to produce this result and test it with several different inputs of x and y.
+Your function should return the result.
+Put your code in a new C file called `mask.c`.

-The approach to this problem is to consider what the binary representation is for the integers like 0xFF and ~0xFF.
-Test your expression by creating new C file called mask.c.

-Create a function that takes the two values, x and y, as parameters, executes the expression, and prints the result in hexadecimal form.
-You should make an unsigned int called a mask and use it with the bitwise operators & and | and x and y in your expression.

-**Note: You should refrain from using shifting for this task.**
+The approach to this problem is to consider what the binary representation is for integers like 0xFF.
+You should make an unsigned int called `mask` and use it with the bitwise operators & and | and x and y in your expression.
+You should not use bit-shifting for this task.

-The test your function on several values in main().
-Don't forget our mantra about testing: try 0, 1, the maximum unsigned int, and several values in between.
+Test your function on several values in `main()`.
+Don't forget our mantra about
+testing: try 0, 1, the maximum unsigned int, and several values in between.

-### Need to think about the testing carefully

-The testing is different here than in activity 1, because we have 2 input values to the function called *least1x_most3y*.
-The above mentioned mantra now applies to each parameter, x and y, and combinations of them.
-The number of tests needed grows quickly in this circumstance!

-Another thing to consider in this case is that the boundary, or edge cases are at the byte level.
-In other words, the 0,1, and max cases for x might be these:

-0x0, 0x1, 0xFF, 0xFFFFFF00, and 0xFFFFFFFF

-And for y (or x) we might want to use something with distinctive bytes, such as this:

-0xABCDEF00

-Also note that using hexadecimal numbers for the tests makes developing assertions easier.
+Using hexadecimal numbers for the tests will make developing assertions easier.

-*Make sure to add mask.c and its executable to your Makefile (all and clean too!).*
+*Make sure to add `mask.c` and its executable to your Makefile (all and clean too!)*

-## A challenge if you want to keep trying masks and tests

-You could try developing other expressions that provide other patterns of bytes from each of the inputs.
-Then develop test for them.

-# Check your work

-## Get the code solution

-Check the solution directory to get the completed version of the code for this activity.

-To try out this version, you can do this on the command line of the terminal:

-    cd solution

-Then you will be in the solution directory.
-You can then use make to compile this version.

-To get back out of the solution directory, you can do the following:
-    cd ..

-### Warning

-We will not always provide solutions for every activity.
-This is likely the last time, since you now have quite a few examples of C code.